 To reduce levels of crime and improve community safety in Tamworth the partnership must target efforts in a holistic way to those who suffer most inequality and who demonstrate the highest levels of vulnerability or threat.

 The Partnership continues to be funded through the Staffordshire Commissioner's Office (Police, Fire and Rescue, Crime) Locality Deal Fund.
-Commitment for 2021/22 is £64,143.75.
+Commitment for 2022/23 is £61,394 per year to support the CS plan.